Life After Racing Grants

-Closing dates for applications are midnight on 31 March, 30 June, 31 August and 30 November in any year.
+Closing dates for applications are midnight on 31 March, 30 June, 30 September and 31 December in any year.
 Applications will be reviewed by the Grants Committee and if the application is successful the grant will be given in the form of vouchers, or HRNZ will pay agreed costs direct.

 The Grants Committee comprises of the HRNZ Education & Animal Welfare Manager, HRNZ HERO Manager and a representative from the NZ Standardbred Breeders Association.